N0taN3rd/Squidwarc/README.md

 # Usage

+Run `npm install` or `yarn` before continuing in order to install the dependencies for this project.

 There are two shell scripts provided to help you use the project at the current stage.

 ### run-chrome.sh